Inglebard/WebSoupCrawler/README.md

 5|https://play.google.com/store/apps/collection/editors_choice|[<title id="main-title">Choix de l'ĂŠquipe â Applications Android sur GoogleÂ Play</title>]
 ```

-You can also add mutiple selector to extract data :
+You can also add mutiple selectors to extract data :

 ` ./WebSoupCrawler.py -s "title,div.something,#footer" -db googleplay.sqlite3 -p extract `

-When all the data are extracted, you can explorer them whit a sqlite browser like : [sqlitebrowser](http://sqlitebrowser.org/)
+When all the datas are extracted, you can explore them with a sqlite browser like : [sqlitebrowser](http://sqlitebrowser.org/)